Ard3ny/ard3ny.github.io/_posts/2021-01-07-How-to-overlock-the-raspberry-pi4b.md

 This can help a lot with your future projects which might require a lot computing power.

-I HIGHLY recommend using some sort of cooling case or fan because Raspberry PI 4 B has gotten so powerfull that now you pretty much need to have a fan to be able to use it to full potential.
+I HIGHLY recommend using some sort of cooling case or fan because Raspberry PI 4 B has gotten so powerful that now you pretty much need to have a fan to be able to use it to full potential.

 >You might see some crashes if you don’t have a fan or you want to push your PI even harder.
 This might corrupt your SD card, so if you have any data that you don’t want to lose you should backup your PI or use clean Raspbian installation.